-The key drivers for greener built environment in the Middle East are economic in nature.
+The drivers for a greener built environment in the Middle East are essentially economic in nature.
 Green and energy-efficient buildings are getting traction in the region due to increasing energy prices and the need for energy efficient and affordable energy solutions and practices within the construction sector.
 Large real estate developers find in this a new marketing and PR tool that contributes to their bottom line and to demonstrating their commitment to sustainable development goals and environmental responsibility.
 From the supply side, suppliers and service providers find new business opportunities in this market transformation and this has become a driver for new services and materials.

 Transformation in the built environment requires change on the demand side that triggers change on the supply side.
 Consumer behavior and preferences are the key driver in the market.
 Understanding what shapes the various consumers’ preferences in various communities and countries would help make the green change more sustainable.
 The data on buildings performance and the social, economic and environmental impact of such performance is hardly available.